cloudflare/cloudflare-docs/content/waiting-room/get-started/index.md

 ### Appearance (optional)

-Some customers can [customize the design](/waiting-room/how-to/customize-waiting-room/) of their waiting room by editing the page HTML and CSS.
+Some customers can [customize the design](/waiting-room/how-to/customize-waiting-room/) of their waiting room by editing the page's HTML and CSS.

 If you have this ability, think about how you want the page to appear.